 If I have served on a committee previously, do I need to register again this year?

 Yes.
-You must register anew every year for either the FRC or a GRC, even if you are leading a committee!
+You must register anew every year for a GRC, even if you are leading a committee!
 This is to ensure you are familiar with any new dates and responsibilities, but most importantly, you must fill out a new confidentiality agreement and conflict of interest form each year.

 What are the next steps after I register?

 What does the Impact100 Sonoma Financial Review Committee do?

 The function of the Financial Review Committee (FRC) is to act as the fiduciary for Impact100 to assure members that all the nonprofits who apply for grants have the financial viability and stability to insure they can meet the representations made in their grant application.
 The FRC reviews the financial statements and other financial data provided by the nonprofit in support of its grant application.
 It is an entity-focused financial review, not a grant-focused qualitative review, that is the focus of the Grant Review Committees (GRCs).

 The FRC's work is intensely focused over a three-week period in January and involves two committee meetings during which we review the financials of every vetted grant applicant.
 If you have a strong financial background, and are interested in the opportunity to serve on the FRC, please email Barbara Morrison or Marney Malik and they will contact you to discuss the necessary qualifications.